scality/Zenko-RFCs/docs/requirements/UTAPI.md

 As a Storage Administrator, I want to be alerted of any impacting configuration change, in order to be able to react.

 ### Tests

 The new design of the UTAPI must be tested with the use-cases of our customers that are facing issues with the current design.

 Scenarios :

-- few objects within 150 millions buckets
+* few objects within 150 million buckets
-- 35 billions objects within a bucket
+* 35 billion objects within a bucket
-- 8000 op/s
+* 8000 op/s
-- 1000 Accounts
+* 1000 Accounts
+* buckets with the versionning feature activated
+* buckets with CRR feature activated
+* buckets with a lifecycle policie activated

 ### Documentation

 As a Storage Manager, I want to know how the service consumption metrics are computed in order to create my service offer on top of Scality Products.

-As a Storage Manager, I want a documentation where I can try out the API in order to accelerate the integration of the UTAPI in my company information system.
+As a Storage Manager, I want documentation where I can try out the API in order to accelerate the integration of the UTAPI in my company information system.

 ### Updagrade/Downgrade

 As a Storage Administrator, I want to upgrade my platform keeping existing metrics in order to take advantage of the UTAPI redesign.

 ## Open question

-- do we have to add metrics for CANCELLED operations?
+* do we have to add metrics for CANCELLED operations?

+## Appendices

 ## Divers
 ### Billing and Usage Reports

 This table explain all the metrics that are available for an AWS Account Owner with the associated granularity and the units. source [Understanding Billing and Usage Reports][aws_billing_usage_types] UsageType|Units|Granularity|Description